vsheg/intermediate-ml/2c-quantile/index.typ

   quantiles.
 ]

-= Interpretation
+= Practical considerations

 == Targets
-Median (and other quantiles) is sometimes more interpretable and a better measure of centrality than the mean, particularly for skewed or multimodal data:
+Median is sometimes more interpretable and a better measure of centrality than the mean, particularly for skewed or multimodal data:

-- Median salary or house price is more interpretable than mean values as both distributions are usually skewed.
+- Median salary or house price characterizes the central tendency of a distribution better than the mean, which can be skewed by extreme values.

-  - In some cases, a "mean" prediction does not exist, such as with binary groups (deceased = 0 and deceased = 1), where the prediction for an "average" $bold(x)$ is meaningless.

-- Quantile regression predictions represent the *conditional quantiles of the response variable* $y$ given the predictors $bold(x)$.
-These predictions act *as boundaries*, splitting the distribution into $q$-lower and $(1-q)$-upper portions by value of $y$, much like the median divides the data into two equal groups.
-These predictions do not correspond to any specific object or individual in the training data but rather model the distribution of $y$ itself.

 == Parameters